macpersia/planty-assistant-manager/README.md

 ## Building for production

-To optimize the assistant-manager application for production, run:
+To optimize the planty-assistant-manager application for production, run:

     ./mvnw -Pprod clean package